VictorKilanko/catviz/README.md

 The example creates simulated panel data for **hospitals nested within states**,
 where **states adopt treatment at different years**, and hospitals may also belong
-to binary subgroups (for DR-DDD analysis).
+to binary subgroups (for DDD analysis).

 ---